jef2000/protractor-cucumber-junit/README.md

 Converts Protractor Cucumber framework generated JSON output into JUnitXML for software like Jenkins to read.

+## Description

+Protractor set configuration "resultJsonOutputFile" to be true to save the JSON output of cucumber-js.
+However the JSON output is not in ideal Cucumber output format.
+Currently this package only convert this JSON output to be an acceptable JUnitXML for Jenkins to read, beware it's not a really a well defined report.

 ## Install

 cucumber-junit should be added to your test codebase as a dev dependency.
 You can do this with: